Heatblur-Simulations/f-4e-manual/src/cockpit/wso/upfront_indicators.md

 ![AoA](../../img/wso_aoa_indexer.jpg)

-A pair of indicators to the left and right that provide quick confirmation of current aircraft AoA state based on illuminated position and color.
+A pair of indicators to the left and right that provide quick confirmation of the current aircraft AoA state based on illuminated position and color.

 ![AoA_table](../../img/AoA_table.jpg)

-Can also indicate weapon steering cues and an aural tone system backs up the indication with audible cues.
+Can also indicate weapon steering cues, and an aural tone system backs up the indication with audible cues.
 See [Angle of Attack System](../../systems/flight_controls_gear/flight_controls.md#angle-of-attack-system) for details.